pombredanne/apt-ext/README.md

 ### backup and restore

-I use these ones for my regular backup. `backup` creates a list of all packages sources and of all orphaned packages (all packages that are not a dependency of another package). `restore` can read this list and install the packages again on a fresh system.
+I use these ones for my regular backup. `backup` creates a list of all packages currently installed. `restore` can read this list and install the packages again on a fresh system.

 Examples:

-    $ apt-ext backup /media/backup
+    $ apt-ext backup apt.txt

-Creates the files packages.list and sources.list in /media/backup/.
+Writes your package list to apt.txt.

-    $ sudo apt-ext restore /media/backup/packages.list
+    $ sudo apt-ext restore apt.txt

-Installs all packages listed in packages.list.
+Installs all packages listed in apt.txt.

 ## Dependencies

-`python3`, `python3-apt`, `awk`, `libc6`, `coreutils`, `deborphan`
+`python3`, `python3-apt`, `python3-setproctitle`, `awk`,